wjohnsaunders/DuenderMods/EMS Panel/README.md

 No supports are necessary.
 There are some bridges, but they should print OK provided you have some part cooling enabled.

+The dimensions should give you 1mm gap in both directions, however filament shrinkage could cause more gap.
+So it's best to calibrate the shrinkage for your filament and set that in the slicer before printing.

 ## Installation

 The panel mounts in the bottom of the reactangle formed by the 4040 extrusions